Module status: ready

 - regression from input to output

-- alignment during training
+- alignment of the input and output sequences, during training

-- duration prediction during inference (synthesis)
+- duration prediction of the output sequence, during inference (synthesis)